send2mksingh/send2mksingh.github.io/_posts/2024-6-15-Working-with-SSH.md

 It will verify the login details with key only.

 **Machine-2**

 When we share ssh key then server side .ssh/ hidden directory is created and it contains one file authozired_hosts.
--Authorized_hosts - contains the details about the server which has made it password less or key based login.
+- Authorized_hosts - contains the details about the server which has made it password less or key based login.

-**@WARNING: Remote host identification changed** Someone could be eavesdropping on your right now (man in the middle attack)
+**@WARNING: Remote host identification changed**

+Someone could be eavesdropping on your right now (man in the middle attack)

 Because of server side other machine is available of same IP and same name that is not matching from the fingerprint key.